gvwilson/thirdbit/src/fiction/makers-return/index.md

 and she was too busy getting out of the way to pay attention.

 The two combat bots didn't bother with the stairs this time.
-They through themselves through the hatch and skidded across the grass, making deep gouges in the soil.
+They threw themselves through the hatch and skidded across the grass, making deep gouges in the soil.
 Z40 reared up on its hind legs and clamped its foreclaws around the nearest tentacle.
 The tentacle dragged it toward the shuttle,